-WIth the bullet journal, it’s both structured and loose; Emily enjoys how you can adjust it to fit into your life at any given time.
-For example, during Winter Break, her #bujo was filled with lists of dinner reservations.
+With the bullet journal, it’s both structured and loose; Emily enjoys how you can adjust it to fit into your life at any given time.
+For example, during Winter Break one year, her #bujo was filled with lists of dinner reservations.

-She has adapted it to what she needs, and she doesn’t follow any “bullet journal rules”.
+Emily has adapted her journal to whatever she needs at a particular time, and she doesn’t follow any “bullet journal rules”.
 Remember: you don’t have to impress anyone!

 How would Emily describe bullet journaling?
 “Structured creativity.”